Bill Conlin

 William T. Conlin Jr. (May 15, 1934 – January 9, 2014) was an American sportswriter.
 He was a columnist for the Philadelphia Daily News for 46 years.
 Prior to that, Conlin worked at the Philadelphia Bulletin.
 He was a member of the Baseball Writers' Association of America.
 Conlin received the J. G. Taylor Spink Award in 2011.
-However, he resigned from the Daily News and ended his career later that same year, when seven people accused him of sexually abusing them as children.
+However, he resigned from the Daily News and ended his career later that year, when seven people accused him of sexually abusing them as children.

 Biography

 Conlin was born in Philadelphia, Pennsylvania, and raised in Brooklyn, New York City.
 While in school, he was a champion swimmer.
-He attended Peekskill Military Academy on an athletic scholarship, worked as a lifeguard in the 1950s, and was inducted into the Ocean Rowing Hall of Fame in 1983.
+He attended Peekskill Military Academy on an athletic scholarship, worked as a lifeguard in the 1950s.
+He was inducted into the Ocean Rowing Hall of Fame in 1983.

 Conlin was a 1961 graduate of Temple University, where he was an editor-in-chief for The Temple University News.
 Before being hired by the Philadelphia Evening Bulletin in June 1960, he received the Sword Award for service to Temple University.
 After five years at the Evening Bulletin, he joined the Philadelphia Daily News in 1965.
 He appeared on more than 300 editions of ESPN's The Sports Reporters, a Sunday morning show of debate among American newspaper columnists.
 In 2009, he was inducted into the Philadelphia Sports Hall of Fame.

-Conlin died on January 9, 2014, in the Largo Medical Center in Largo, Florida, to which he had been admitted with multiple illnesses, including chronic obstructive pulmonary disease, diabetes and a colon infection.
+Conlin died on January 9, 2014, in the Largo Medical Center in Largo, Florida.
+He had been admitted with multiple illnesses, including chronic obstructive pulmonary disease, diabetes, and a colon infection.